Flagstaff War: Battle of Kororāreka

 In the early hours of Thursday, 13 March, the third day, HMS Hazard prepared for sea.
 Lieutenant Phillpotts, RN, had deemed it advisable to sail with all despatch, considering that the flagstaff was down, the town sacked and burnt, and there was no further reason to remain.
 They had stayed as long as they could, and the sick and wounded required attention.
 At 8:30 am the flagstaff blockhouse was set alight, as well as the police office and temporary buildings on the beach.
 The refugees of Kororāreka sailed for Auckland, with HMS Hazard (whose sailors had taken part in the fighting ashore), the British whaler Matilda, schooner Dolphin and 21-gun United States corvette USS St. Louis departing the Bay of Islands throughout the day.

-Thirteen soldiers and civilians had died in the battle or as a result of it soon after, with about 36 wounded.
+Eleven sailors, marines and soldiers, and thirteen civilians had died in defence of the town and its people, or as a result of the battle soon after.
+About 36 were wounded.
 Heke and Kawiti were victorious.